AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 # Symbology
 The symbology that Park Observer understands changed at 0.9.8.
 Before that, only version 1 symbology was understood.
 After that it depended on which `meta-version` the document specified.
+Starting with Park Observer 2.0.0, both versions of the symbology are understood correctly, regardless of the `meta-version` of the document.

 ## `"meta-version": 1`
 In version 1, the symbology object had only two optional properties.
-If the symbology property was missing in versions of Park Observer before 2.0, then there would be no symbology for that item and it would not be drawn on the map.
-However if an empty object was provided, then Park Observer would use the default values specified in the individual symbology properties.
-The default values would also be provided if any of the following properties were missing or invalid.
-The version 1 symbology object has the following properties
+If the symbology property is missing, empty or incomplete then Park Observer will use the default symbology specified in the individual objects above.
+The version 1 symbology object has the following
+properties:

 * `color`
 * `size`